-The type of licence you need depends on your trailer's fully-loaded weight, and whether the trailer or truck pulling it has air brakes.
+Going on a road trip?
+If you're towing a recreational trailer, you might have to upgrade your licence.
+It depends on your trailer's fully-loaded weight and whether the trailer or truck pulling it has air brakes.

-Note: If your truck or trailer has air brakes, you also need an air brake endorsement.
+Note: If your truck or trailer has air brakes, you will need an airbrake endorsement.

-If you tow a recreational trailer weighing more than 4,600 kg when fully loaded, you need an upgraded driver's licence.
+If your recreational trailer weighs over 4,600 kg, fully loaded, you need to upgrade your licence.